10 Hours Porto

 10 hour program

-Between the Atlantic Ocean and Spain, the Douro tour reveals a huge variety of landscapes and shades, showing a narrow connection between the unique geography of the region and the work of man.
+Between the Atlantic Ocean and Spain, the rise of the Douro reveals an enormous variety of landscapes and tones, revealing a close connection between the original geography of the region and the work of Man.

-08h30: Boarding at Douro Marina and departure towards Régua
+08:30: Board at Douro Marina and leave for Régua

 12 meters